AnchalTripathi2606/Bank-Management-System/README.md

 Balance Enquiry<br>
 List account holder’s detail<br>
 Close an account<br>
-Modify an account<br>
+Modify an account<br><br<<br>
-IF YOU ENCOUNTER ANY BUGS OR FOR ANY SUGGESTIONS REGARDING THE IMPROVEMENT OF THE BANK MANAGEMENT SYSTEM FEEL FREE TO CONTACT US:
+<h4>IF YOU ENCOUNTER ANY BUGS OR FOR ANY SUGGESTIONS REGARDING THE IMPROVEMENT OF THE BANK MANAGEMENT SYSTEM FEEL FREE TO CONTACT US:<h4>